benfluleck/numos/README.md

 - Navigate to `http://localhost:3000`

 ### CI/CD
 The project uses a combination of Github Actions and Netlify.
-Each PR is tested and deployed on [here]
+Each PR is tested and deployed on [here](https://lovely-longma-fb00bd.netlify.app/)

 ## Testing

-Client side tests - Run `npm run test` on the terminal while within the **project root directory**.
+Client side tests - Run `pnpm run test` on the terminal while within the **project root directory**.

 Client side testing is achieved through the use of `jest` package. `jest` is used to test javascript code in React applications.